ryanrhymes/owl_guide/book/apidoc/owl_pretty.rst

 ===============================================================================

 This document is auto-generated for Owl's APIs.
-#2 functions have been extracted.
+#2 entries have been extracted.
-timestamp:1517679663
+timestamp:1517687376

 .. code-block:: ocaml